Harishwarrior/movie_scrap/README.md

 <p align='center'>
 Single click movie downloader app.

 Made with Flutter❤️.

-Works in Android,iOS, Web, Windows, Mac os, Linux I don't support piracy by any mean.
+Works in Android,iOS, Web, Windows, Mac os, Linux.

+I don't support piracy by any mean.
 Use this app at your own risk.
 </p>